RGS-AI/SolarPowerOutput/README.md

 # SolarPowerOutput
-This is my AICTE Virtual Internship - Cycle 3
+This is AICTE Virtual Internship - Cycle 3